 What if… It’s not just business, it’s personal?
 And maybe more personal than you think?

-As far as I know, I’m one of the few who has studied personal development (some call it “awareness & consciousness”) for more than 37 years, applied it directly to running a business, and then wrote this book to share what I learned!
+As far as I know, I’m one of the few who has studied personal development (some call it “awareness & consciousness”) for more than 37 years, applied it directly to building and running a business, and then wrote a book to share what I learned!

 and how to apply them to your business

 Punching, kicking, and screaming all way to the top… getting myself knocked down 7 times getting 8… and what you can apply toward your own business success.